Broadway Flows Implementation

 1. Stage 2: Set the selected entity ID - returned by the Actor of Stage 1 - to a String using the ToString Actor.

-2. Stage 3: Call CheckReserveAndLoadToEntityList TDM Broadway flow (imported from the TDM Library):
+2. Stage 3: Call CheckReserveAndLoadToEntityList TDM Broadway flow (imported from the TDM library):

 • Input - LU_NAME parameter.
 This is an external parameter and it gets its value by the task execution process.